a-farsi/example-ansible-inventory/README.md

     -   Using the inventory.ini :
     execute the command : ``` ansible -i inventory.ini all -m ping```

-    See the figure that shows the execution output :
-Notice that the output color is orange with a status "..."

     -   Using the inventory.yml :
     execute the following command : ``` ansible -i inventory.yml all -m ping```

-    The See the figure that shows the execution output :
-Notice that the output color is green with a status "..."

-As we apply the ping module to the client host which is in the prod group we can replace the 'all' in the command either by 'prod' or 'client'.
+As we apply the ping module to the client host which is in the prod group, we can replace the 'all' in the command either by 'prod' or 'client'.
 So, the command can be written as :
     ``` ansible -i inventory.ini prod -m ping```
     ``` ansible -i inventory.ini client -m ping```